Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Style-Conditioned Implicit Q-Learning

-with \(z_t = \lambda(\tau_{t-w(\lambda)+1:t+w(\lambda)})\).
+with \(z_t^\lambda = \lambda(\tau_{t-w(\lambda)+1:t+w(\lambda)})\).
 Boundary handling (e.g., truncated windows) is implementation-specific and omitted for clarity.
-This per-timestep annotation allows styles to vary along trajectories and mitigates credit assignment issues arising for episode scale labeling as in \cite{bcpmi}.
+This per-timestep annotation allows styles to vary along trajectories and mitigates credit assignment issues arising for episode-scale labeling as in \citet{bcpmi}.

-\textbf{Task performance metric.} Traditionally, the RL problem corresponds to the maximization of the \textbf{task performance metric}, defined as the expected discounted cumulated sum of rewards, given any given reward function \(r\):

-\textbf{True style alignment objective.} Additionally, given a criterion $\lambda$ and a target style $z\in\mathcal L(\lambda)$, a natural objective for style alignment would correspond to the generation of trajectories which maximally exhibit style $z$:
+\textbf{True style alignment objective.} Consequently, given a criterion $\lambda$ and a target style $z\in\mathcal L(\lambda)$, a natural objective for style alignment would correspond to the generation of trajectories which maximally exhibit style $z$:

 This objective is well-defined but generally \emph{non-Markovian} with respect to the original state space, since the label depends on a trajectory window (past and future).
 Optimizing~\eqref{eq:true_style_metric} directly would require augmenting the state with sufficient trajectory context.
 Nevertheless, a simpler probabilistic relaxation can be obtained by conditioning on the current state-action pair: